Table of Contents[Hide][Show]

 Hen House Eatery

-114 South 8th Street
+114 South 8th St.

 This breakfast and lunch place has an extensive vegan menu and a children’s menu with the usual kid’s faves.
 What sets it apart is the emphasis on local, organic ingredients.
 The menu runs the gamut from eggs to chicken and waffles to Mexican specialties like carnitas.
 There is also a separate vegan menu which excited us.
-We shared the vegan sloppy joe and Vegan Herbie with vegan eggs, Impossible sausage, vegan cheese, pesto, arugula, avocado and caramelized onions.
+We shared the Vegan Herbie with vegan eggs, Impossible sausage, vegan cheese, pesto, arugula, avocado and caramelized onions.
 Everything was wonderful.

 For those looking for lunch, get a cheeseburger, crispy Buffalo chicken sandwich or mac and cheese with BBQ pork.